-Here is the note from Mr. Frndak that was published in our employee newsletter yesterday.
-Take a look, and then enjoy the MANY (nearly 200!!) photos we have below from the week!
+Take a look, and then enjoy the MANY photos we have below from the week!
 And if you’re feeling extra bold, visit the Careers section of our website to see about joining the Concordia family.
 Last, if you follow us on Facebook, Twitter or Instagram, you can like, comment and share most of these photos, since we’ve been posting them all week.
 Go check it out!

-Our mission statement is to serve our aging community with a continuum of high quality caregiving options, provided in a Christian environment, and to serve those with limited funds to the best of our ability.
-I’m blessed to say that because of you and your dedication, that mission is thriving.
-During National Nursing Home/Employee Appreciation Week and every other day of the year, thank you.
+You have done all of this while still fulfilling our Mission Statement: to serve our aging community with a continuum of high quality caregiving options, provided in a Christian environment, and to serve those with limited funds to the best of our ability.

 In His Service,

 (Click thumbnails below to enlarge)

 There is always a LOT happening at Concordia!
 Would you like to stay up-to-date with our news and events?
 Sign up for our monthly e-newsletter here.